-marlin is a package for efficiently running simulations of marine fauna and fisheries.
-It can track the age-structured populations of multiple independent animals targeted by multiple fishing fleets across a two dimensional space.
-It allows users to simulate a wide range of life histories, movement dynamics, fishing fleet behaviors, and management strategies.
-See examples below and vignettes under the articles tab for how to use marlin to do things like simulate… - the impacts of displaced fishing effort across multiple species - seasonal spawning aggregations or climate induced range shifts - the impacts of port distance in fleet dynamics - optimized marine protected area network design - Data-generating processes for spatial-stock assessment
+marlin is an R package for running spatially explicit simulations of marine fauna and fisheries.
+It tracks the age-structured populations of multiple species targeted by multiple fishing fleets across a two-dimensional grid, and supports a wide range of life histories, movement dynamics, fleet behaviours, and management strategies.
+See the examples below and the vignettes under the Articles tab for worked demonstrations of how to:

 What is marlin for?

-marlin is best suited for asking what if rather that what will questions.
+marlin is best suited to asking what if questions rather than what will questions.

-In other words, marlin is better suited to asking “how might the impacts of my proposed MPA network change if fishing effort is displaced rather than removed?” rather than “what will the impacts of my proposed MPA network be on biodiversity down to the 6th decimal place”.
+For example, marlin is well-suited to “how might the impacts of a proposed MPA network change if fishing effort is displaced rather than removed?”
+It is not designed to answer “what will the exact biodiversity impacts of this specific MPA be down to the sixth decimal place?”

-• Assessing sensitivity of MPA network designs to key ecological and economic unknowns
+- Assessing sensitivity of MPA network designs to ecological and economic uncertainty

-• Management strategy evaluation of spatially-explicit fisheries management
+- Management strategy evaluation for spatially explicit fisheries management

 Installation